SeriousOldMan/Simulator-Controller/README.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Strategy%20Workbench.JPG)

 You can even use all these functionalities during multiplayer team races using the [*Team Server*](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server), which handles the state and knowledge of the Race Assistants and share this information between all participating drivers.
-The Team Server is the backend for the so called "Race Center", a console, which can be used by any team member (even if not an active driver) to gather all kind of session data and remote control various aspects of the session, for example the settings for an upcoming pitstop.
+The Team Server is the backend for the so called "Team Center", a console, which can be used by any team member (even if not an active driver) to gather all kind of session data and remote control various aspects of the session, for example the settings for an upcoming pitstop.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Race%20Center%201.JPG)